experiandataquality/GlobalIntuitive/README.md

 };
 ```

+A note on the country list: If you need to pass a value for the Datasets parameter to the API in order to specify a non-default dataset for a certain country, the value of the option in the country list should be in the format "{country ISO code};{dataset name}".
+Please see the [API Reference](https://www.edq.com/documentation/apis/address-validate/global-intuitive) for more details on the Datasets API parameter.

 Notice how you can return multiple address lines to the same form field.

 If you **don't** have your own fields, this sample code creates a new form field for each of the address lines and sets the value accordingly.
 These form fields are created for you and don't need to be specified in advance.